 Water treatment trials have been carried out to assess the effectiveness of phosphorous binding clays to reduce algal blooms and determine the volume, composition and options of removal of sediments through a sediment investigation.

 Knowledge gained from new science has been used to develop a Waterway Management Plan for the Lower Vasse River.
 The City of Busselton led the development of the plan that identified long-term management actions to improve water quality and health of the River.
+The first action to be implemented in 2022 is the removal of sediment between the Butter Factory Museum and the Causeway Road Bridge.

 The local community was widely involved in the development of the Management Plan for the Lower Vasse River to ensure community ownership of the final plan.
 The Vasse Wonnerup wetlands Collaboration, made up of community members, scientists and waterways managers, developed management objectives for the Lower Vasse River, which were presented to the broader community for input.
+Management of the river is now guided by the Lower Vasse River Community Advisory Group (LVRCAG).